jasonmacduffie/Nephelai/README.md

 Cthonic magic from the Archon Igedeng can bind one's mortal soul to the spellcaster's own unliving flesh, while retaining the full intelligence and memories held in life.

+#### Corpsals

+*   **Robustness:** 3
+*   **Number appearing:** 2-8
+*   **Disposition:** Hostile
+*   **Courage:** Pragmatic
+*   **Soul color:** Green core, with traces of red

+Those who prematurely seek to attain Lichhood are doomed to live as Corpsals.
+The inferior binding process has several effects.
+First, they continue to require food and water to survive as they did in life.
+Second, their mind is damaged, severely stunting their magical power.
+Third, their entire body is continuously rotting, requiring replacement with body parts from fresh cadavers.
+As a result, they spend their immortal lives searching for cadavers to sew onto their bodies to replace damaged parts.
+However, the transformation enhances their physical strength, making them formidable melee combatants.

 #### Ghosts

 *   **Robustness:** Intangible; can only be exorcised